What to Expect

 We provide care in the home not a hospital facility.
 This allows families to be together when they need it most, sharing the final days in peace, comfort and dignity.

 Every patient and every family has different needs.
-Our skilled and compassionate team listens to your needs and can help navigate not only the health care but also the spiritual and emotional needs.
+Our skilled and compassionate team listens to your needs and can help navigate not only health care but also spiritual and emotional needs.

 Volunteers also play a crucial role, providing companionship and performing tasks that can sometimes seem overwhelming to those already busy with daily activities.
-Our volunteers will run errands, write letter and read to patients and also offer support at the time of death and during bereavement.
+Our volunteers will run errands, write letters and read to patients, and also offer support at the time of death and during bereavement.

 The Floyd Care Team

 Our Circle of Care philosophy joins a patient's primary care physician into a team that provides education, understanding and support to the patient and their family.

 Our care team includes medical directors, doctors, nurses, certified nurse's aides (CNAs), social workers, a chaplain and volunteers.
 Our nurses are certified in hospice and palliative care, enabling them to follow best practices and provide the highest quality care.

 This expert care continues to our pharmacy provider who specializes in hospice and palliative care, offering a deeper understanding of patient needs.

 It is important to our care model that physicians spend time with our patients.
 According to a survey by the Centers for Medicare & Medicaid Services (CMS), our physicians spend three times more time caring for patients than other hospices in the area.